 While the vast majority of civilian deaths are at the hands of government forces, Donatella also found evidence of abuses by the armed opposition.

 You can help stop this horror

-This is the true horror of life in Aleppo.
-So far, the international community has failed to take effective action to stop the bloodshed in Syria.
+This is the true horror of life in Syria.
+So far, the international community has failed to take effective action to stop the bloodshed.
 Without evidence that such atrocities are happening, it can continue to disregard the scale and gravity of human rights abuses in the country.
 Which is why we must keep researching and documenting: as we continue to show the brutal reality of life in Syria, it will become increasingly difficult for the world to ignore it.

 We are calling on the UN Security Council to bring the situation before the International Criminal Court.
 When that time comes, the evidence that you are helping us to collect will be vital in bringing those responsible for war crimes to justice.